TheGroxEmpire/icpd-bot/docs/roadmap.md

 - `/start_list_recommended_region`
 - `/stop_list_recommended_region`
 - `/refresh_list_recommended_region`
+- Council slash commands to set and update location recommendations
 - active embed tracking and scheduled edits

 Definition of done:

 - an admin can create a managed embed
 - the bot refreshes the same message on schedule
+- the embed lists recommended locations for every good available on Warera
+- recommendation changes and sanctioned-country specialization changes can trigger alerts in configured channels
 - disabled messages stop refreshing

 ## Phase 7: Quality and Operations